aspose-barcode-cloud/aspose-barcode-cloud-node/docs/models.md

     preset?: PresetType;

     /**
-     * Set X for area for recognition.
+     * Set X of top left corner of area for recognition.
      */
     rectX?: number;

     /**
-     * Set Y for area for recognition.
+     * Set Y of top left corner of area for recognition.
      */
     rectY?: number;